About the Arcata Interfaith Gospel Choir

 History of AIGC

-At the Prayer Breakfast in the Arcata Community Center, the impassioned speakers, Professors Nathan Smith and Caleb Rosado, and inspired singing from local vocalist, Karen Dumont, HSU’s Black Student Union Men’s Ensemble, directed by Lourin Plant, and the Oakland Interfaith Gospel Choir, moved many attendees to tears.
-A group of the attendees decided to form an interfaith gospel choir in Arcata to help heal the wounds and focus on hope, joy and community.
+The Arcata Prayer Breakfast featured the impassioned speaking of Professors Nathan Smith and Caleb Rosado, along with local singer Karen Dumont, HSU’s Black Student Union Men’s Ensemble, and the Oakland Interfaith Gospel Choir.
+The event moved many of us to tears, but also to action.
+A group of attendees came up with the idea of forming an interfaith gospel choir in Arcata to help heal the wounds and focus on hope, joy and community.

 AIGC Performances 1992 to Present